ansipes/mejo-187/content/project/two.md

 7. Test your site to make sure it looks good on both an iPhone X and a Desktop device that is 1280px wide.
 8. Try something new we haven't covered in class.
 9. Don’t wait till the last minute.
 You will run into problems – and some of them might break your site completely – so you need to allow time to debug.
 Successful students have typically followed this rule of thumb: finish building the site a few nights before the deadline, to allow the last night for debugging.
 An extra bonus is that you'll be able to get early feedback!
-10. Do not use any external resources (CSS, or JavaScript).
+10. Only use your own HTML, CSS, and JavaScript.
+You are permitted to use snippets I have provided to you in class or in assignments.
+Do not use any external resources (CSS, or JavaScript).
 This means no jQuery, no Bootstrap, no UI kit, no Bulma, etc. The goal here is to develop a reasonable understanding of the fundamentals of web development – not import a library to magically do it for us.

 ## Examples